 As a member of the Group of Friends on Climate and Security, the UAE is a partner in multilateral efforts to address these intertwined threats in both the Security Council and the General Assembly.

-Building resilience for all is a tenet of the UAE’s upcoming term on the Security Council in 2022-2023.
-When we take our seat on the Security Council, the UAE will continue to champion multilateral efforts to address climate change and lead by example in accelerating renewable energy adoption.
+Building resilience for is a tenet of the UAE’s term on the Security Council in 2022-2023.
+The UAE will continue to champion multilateral efforts to address climate change and lead by example in accelerating renewable energy adoption.
 The UAE has also committed to helping other nations accelerate their transitions to climate-resilient economies and renewable energy.
 Climate change is an all-encompassing global challenge, but also an unprecedented driver for innovation and growth, and the Security Council can and must play its part.